Saturday, January 20, 2018

 3:00 pm - 4:00 pm

-This concert features Aram Khachaturian’s Trio in G minor for Clarinet, Violin and Piano and Johannes Brahms’ Piano Trio in B major.
+This concert, presented in partnership with the Santa Barbara Public Library, features Aram Khachaturian’s Trio in G minor for Clarinet, Violin and Piano and Johannes Brahms’ Piano Trio in B major.
 Op.
 8.

 Clarinetist Per Elmfors, violinist Kristi Holstein, and pianist Robert Hale perform Aram Khachaturian’s Trio in G minor (1932).